-- Master of Science
+Associate of Science

-- Bachelor of Arts

-- Bachelor of Science
+- Bachelor of Arts - Bachelor of Science

-- Bachelor of General Studies

-- Associate of Science

 UNDERGRADUATE PROGRAMS

 Eastern offers the Bachelor of Arts (B.A.), Bachelor of Science (B.S.) or Bachelor of General Studies (B.G.S.) degree to students who have successfully completed a four-year program of study.
 The Associate Degree of Science (A.S.) is offered to students who have completed a two-year or 60-credit program of study.